Introduction/Fater (monsoon version)

 4. REAR-VIEW REFLECTIONS is the heading headed to where travel recollections end up, or touring postcards sent from the road to nowhere.

-5. — à la carte — is a condensed menu of all the unreleased music that was originally posted with wherefores, but presented here sans the discourse — in other words, just the music, listed by year.
+5. — à la carte — is a condensed menu of all the unreleased music that was originally posted with wherefores, but presented here sans the discourse — in other words, no words — just the music, listed by year.

 An impulsive click will generate a confirmation reply.
 If you’re deciding between billing options, I advise subscribers choose monthly — I’m not sure how long this newsletter will last & prefer not to live on undue credit.
 But, however you choose to support, it is truly appreciated.